-Background: The Board of County Commissioners adopted Ordinance 14404 on September 7, 2010, amending Chapter 15.05 of the Thurston County Code, and adopting Chapter 15.07 - Illicit Discharge Detection and Elimination (IDDE) Ordinance.
+- Background: The Board of County Commissioners adopted Ordinance 14404 on September 7, 2010, amending Chapter 15.05 of the Thurston County Code, and adopting Chapter 15.07 - Illicit Discharge Detection and Elimination (IDDE) Ordinance.
 In July 2022, Ordinance 16180 amended Chapter 15.07 to also address source control and changed its title to - Stormwater Pollution Prevention.
-The ordinance aims to prevent the contamination of stormwater runoff and comply with the Western Washington Phase II Municipal Stormwater Permit.

-- The IDDE ordinance (15.07.060.A Discharge Prohibitions) states "It is unlawful for any person to dump, spill, or allow to be discharged any pollutant into a municipal storm drainage system."
-The ordinance lists 34 examples of illicit discharges "...including, but not limited to: "15.
+The ordinance aims to prevent the contamination of stormwater runoff and comply with the Western Washington Phase II Municipal Stormwater Permit. - 2.
+The Stormwater Pollution Prevention ordinance (15.07.060.A Discharge Prohibitions) states "It is unlawful for any person to dump, spill, or allow to be discharged any pollutant into a municipal storm drainage system."
+The ordinance lists 22 examples of illicit discharges "...including, but not limited to: "9.
 Pesticides, herbicides, or fertilizers." - 3.
-Applicability to municipal storm drainage facilities: The IDDE ordinance prohibits private citizens from applying (i.e., discharging) herbicides to municipal storm drainage facilities, including ditches and swales.
-As such, the private application of herbicides to municipal storm drainage facilities would constitute an illicit discharge. - 4.
-Applicability to non-municipal (private) storm drainage facilities: The Thurston County Drainage and Erosion Control Manual (DDECM) contains best management practices (BMPs) for vegetation and landscape management, including pesticide use, based on IPM principles: - BMPs for Commercial and Industrial Facilities: The DDECM contains required and suggested BMPs for the use of pesticides (including herbicides) at commercial and industrial facilities.
-See DDECM Volume IV: - BMP A3.6 Landscaping and Lawn/Vegetation Management - BMP A4.10 Storage of Pesticides, Fertilizers, or Other Products That Can Leach Pollutants - BMP S.8 Implement Integrated Pest Management Measures - > Appendix IV-B, Example of an Integrated Pest Management Program - BMPs for Single Family Residences: The DDECM contains required and recommended BMPs for residential yard maintenance and gardening, including pesticide use.
+Applicability to municipal storm drainage facilities: The Stormwater Pollution Prevention ordinance prohibits private citizens from applying (i.e., discharging) herbicides to municipal storm drainage facilities, including ditches and swales.
+As such, the private application of herbicides to municipal storm drainage facilities would constitute an illicit discharge.

+- 4. Applicability to non-municipal (private) storm drainage facilities: The Thurston County Drainage and Erosion Control Manual (DDECM) contains best management practices (BMPs) for vegetation and landscape management, including pesticide use, based on IPM principles: - BMPs for Commercial and Industrial Facilities: The DDECM contains required and suggested BMPs for the use of pesticides (including herbicides) at commercial and industrial facilities.
+See DDECM Volume IV: - BMP A3.6 Landscaping and Lawn/Vegetation Management; - BMP A3.11 Pesticides and an Integrated Pest Management Program; and - BMP A4.10 Storage of Pesticides, Fertilizers, or Other Products That Can Leach Pollutants - BMPs for Single Family Residences: The DDECM contains required and recommended BMPs for residential yard maintenance and gardening, including pesticide use.
 It states, in part: "Never apply fertilizers over water or adjacent to ditches, streams, or other water bodies."
 See DDECM Volume IV: - BMP 6.5 Yard Maintenance and Gardening